BIDS/pandoc-templates/README.md

 # Example Pandoc/Markdown report

 You need [Pandoc](https://pandoc.org/installing.html) and LaTeX installed.
+If you want to compile SVG diagrams, you'll also need Inkscape.

 Then, type `make` and view the example in `build/report.pdf`.